Apple Watch alternatives: the best options beyond Apple’s ecosystem

 Whether we’re talking about Series, Ultra, or SE models, Apple Watch wearables are pretty feature-packed.
 This can significantly impact battery life, which makes these iPhone-compatible watches a poor choice for fitness-first users who rely on their phones for lifestyle features.

 If that sounds anything like you, fitness trackers make a lot more sense.
-Here, screenless versions offer health-related insights via BT-paired apps, while screen-based fitness trackers can also do that on their smaller screens.
+Here, screenless versions offer wellness-related insights via BT-paired apps, while screen-based fitness trackers can also do that on their smaller screens.
 In both cases, these devices deliver outstanding battery life and pair with both Android and iOS devices.

 And if you want a smartwatch-like tracker, fitness watches are also a great choice.
 They’re much less feature-dense, so they offer far better battery life than Apple Watch models.
-Plus, most are compatible with Android as well, so you can look at your health-related insights on any smartphone or built-in screens.
+Plus, most are compatible with Android as well, so you can look at insights on any smartphone or built-in screens.

 Best Apple Watch alternatives for different needs